-A new research paper published this month analyzes how new approaches to managing wildfire and fuels and promoting fire-adapted communities can yield tremendous benefits in the coming years as westerners adapt to growing wildfire risks and costs.
+A new research paper published this month in the Proceedings of the National Academy of Sciences of the United States of America (PNAS) analyzes how new approaches to managing wildfire and fuels and promoting fire-adapted communities can yield tremendous benefits in the coming years as westerners adapt to growing wildfire risks and costs.

 Wildfire activity in western North America has increased significantly during the past three decades with longer fire seasons, more wildfire, increased home losses, and more lives at risk.
 This trend will continue with expected further warming.